 All two-night trains, plus the Silver Meteor and Auto Train, have traditional dining in the dining car.

-The other Viewliner trains, plus the City of New Orleans and Texas Eagle running between Chicago, IL, and San Antonio, TX, provide flex meals in the cafe or lounge car/dining car on the Lake Shore Limited and Crescent.
+The other Viewliner trains, plus the City of New Orleans and Texas Eagle running between Chicago, IL, and San Antonio, TX, provide flex meals in the café ocaféunge car/dining car on the Lake Shore Limited and Crescent.

 You can eat in the dining car or have meals brought to your room by your car attendant.

 Amtrak serves coffee and juice in your car at the coffee station in the morning.
-If you’d like coffee during the day, head to the dining or café car.
+If you’d like coffee during the day, visit the dining or café car.

 At the Station Services

-Several stations feature lounges to relax while waiting for your first train, during a layover, or while waiting for other transportation.
+Several stations feature lounges where you can relax while waiting for your first train, during a layover, or while waiting for other transportation.

 Many larger staffed stations offer some red cap service, which includes people who assist you in reaching the train using a motor cart.